mars-project/mars/docs/source/distributed/states.rst

   can move to ``READY``.
 * ``FREED``: the operand is in this state when all data related to this operand is freed.
-* ``FATAL``: the operand is in tihs state when itself or some predecessor failed to execute.
+* ``FATAL``: the operand is in this state when itself or some predecessor failed to execute.
 When this state is entered, the OperandActor try to pass this state down to its successors.
 * ``CANCELLING``: the operand is in this state when it is being cancelled.
-The operand is in this state when it is previously running.
+If the operand is previously running, a cancel request will be sent to the worker.
 * ``CANCELLED``: the operand is in this state when it is cancelled and stops running.
 When this state is entered, the OperandActor tries to switch its descendants into ``CANCELLING``.